TFP / TFCD Tips for Models & Photographers

 Unfortunately, it is difficult to judge.
-Most people do not understand the amount of time photographers take to prepare for the shoot.
-If you work similarly like me, going through the model's Facebook photos to study her looks and outfits, researching for suitable location, planning suitable themes, blah blah blah... you are going to be very disappointed when the model eventually gives problems to waste the timeslot you have reserved for her, knowing that you can have actually set up a shoot with another model instead.
+Most people do not understand the amount of time good photographers take to prepare for the shoot.
+If you work similarly like me, going through the model's Facebook photos to study her looks and outfits, researching for suitable location, planning suitable themes, blah blah blah... you are going to get very disappointed when the model eventually gives problems to waste the timeslot you have reserved for her, knowing that you can have actually set up a shoot with another model instead.

 Most TFCD models cannot differentiate quality.

 Often, they will just go for the popular photographers who have taken countless photos of many hot models.
-Therefore, if you do not have a huge portfolio, they may not be interested to work with you.
+Therefore, if you do not have a huge portfolio (shot with many models), they may not be interested to work with you.
 On the other hand, you can simply boast your way through to gain their admiration for your work.

 Some TFCD models are looking at quantity over quality.

 Most TFCD models will turn up late for the shoot.

 Get used to it, especially when dealing with inexperienced models.
-There may be chances that you will miss the golden hours in the early morning or you get very little daylight time if you plan the shoot in late afternoon.
+There may be chances that you will miss the golden hours in the early morning or you get very little daylight time if you plan the shoot in the late afternoon.

 Most TFCD models cannot take negative feedback unless you are a master of words.

 When you try to help them to improve, there are high chances that you will offend them accidentally.
 If you cannot play down the damage by using "colourful" or tactful words, do not try to be too helpful.

 Some TFCD models have worked with other photographers with different working styles as you.